Understanding the Child Custody Process in San Diego

 In California, child custody is determined based on the best interests of the child.
 The court may consider several factors, including the child’s age, health, emotional ties to each parent, and the ability of each parent to care for the child.

-Child custody disputes are where a majority of family law battles are fought and it is critical that you are fully prepared for that battle.
-Working with an experienced divorce and family law attorney at Fair Cadora can help you navigate the process to ensure the best interests of your children are accounted for.
+Child custody matters are where many family law battles are fought, and it is critical that you are fully prepared for that process.
+Working with the experienced San Diego family lawyers at Fair Cadora can help you navigate the system to ensure the best interests of your children are protected.

 Child Custody Laws in California

 Custody laws in California recognize that both parents have the right to share in the care, custody, and control of their children.
-When making a determination, the court considers several factors.
+When making a determination on child custody matters, the San Diego court considers several factors.
 The court may also consider the child’s preference if they are of sufficient age and maturity to make a reasoned decision.

-It is important to note that custody arrangements can be modified if there is a significant change in circumstances, such as a parent relocating or a change in the child’s needs.
+It is important to note that custody arrangements in San Diego can be modified if there is a significant change in circumstances, such as a parent relocating or a change in the child’s needs.

-When determining the best interests of a child, the judge will consider, among other factors:
+When determining the best interests of a child, the San Diego judge will consider, among other factors:

 - The ability of each parent to care for the child